Moroccan Chicken Tangine is a classic one pot recipe that is so flavorful and filling!

 This recipe is one of my favorite travel-inspired recipes I’ve made!
 Last summer BMW and I took a day trip to Tangier, Morocco from Spain.
 It was the first time for both of us to visit the African continent even if only the northern tip and just for a few hours!
 We decided to book a day tour with a company we found on Trip Advisor.
 Sometimes I am weary of these things and usually like to explore on my own but this one had great reviews and promised to take us to all the main attractions.
 Apparently, visiting Tangier for just one day is a thing.
 Fast forward past our sight seeing and spice shopping to our amazing lunch.
 Like one of my favorites.
 Have you ever had those meals that just surprised you at how delicious they were?
 The ones that you have really found memories of?
-Well, this is exactly how I felt about the first time I had chicken tagine in Morocco!
+Well, this is exactly how I felt about the first time I had an authentic Moroccan Chicken Tagine!

 Moroccan Chicken Tagine